Skip to Content

 Auschwitz-Birkenau is the site of one of the greatest mass murders in history.
 If you grew up sometime in the last 40 years you’ve probably studied the Second World War at school, you’ve watched Schindler’s List, you’ve read The Boy in the Striped Pyjamas.
 Like me you probably feel like you know about the Holocaust, you know about Auschwitz.

-Barbed wire at Auschwitz-Birkenau, Poland
+Barbed wire at Auschwitz in Poland

 Through the fence at Auschwitz

-The name Auschwitz is synonymous with the worst things human beings can do to each other.
+The name Auschwitz is synonymous with the worst things that human beings can do to each other.
 It was the largest of the Nazi concentration camps, where over 1.1 million people were killed.
-Most were Jews but there were also Poles, Hungarians, gypsies and anyone else unlucky enough to catch the attention of the Nazis.
-The Nazis took a Polish army base in the town of Oświęcim and turned it into a multi-site concentration camp that practiced mass murder on an industrial scale.
+Most were Jews but there were also Poles, Hungarians, gypsies and anyone else who was unlucky enough to catch the attention of the Nazis.

-And today two of those sites have been turned into a museum, a memorial to those who lost their lives.
-Auschwitz-Birkenau isn’t somewhere you ‘want’ to visit, but it’s somewhere that you should visit, somewhere that is guaranteed to have an affect on you.
+Auschwitz-Birkenau isn’t somewhere you ‘want’ to visit, but it’s somewhere that you should visit – and somewhere that is guaranteed to have an effect on you.

-Entrance to Birkenau at Auschwitz-Birkenau, Poland
+Entrance to Birkenau at Auschwitz-Birkenau camp in Poland

 The gates to Birkenau